remidinishanth/distributed_systems/databases/databases.md

-What type of datastore is this?
+Types of datastore:
 Databases come in a variety of genres, such as
 * relational,
 * key-value,
 * columnar,